rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 ## Querying information from a system

-Arbitrary information may be queried from a system by a 'selector' attribute, which is system-dependent.
+Arbitrary information may be queried from a system by a `selector` attribute, which is system-dependent.
 For a database SQL is used:

 ```xml
 <generate type="db_order" count="30" pageSize="100" consumer="db">